 So, now that you understand the difference between major words and minor words, you might be wondering why the word “my” is capitalized in titles and headers.
 This is because “my” it a pronoun.

 Because all pronouns are major words, they need to be capitalized in titles and headers.
 While “my” is only two letters long, it should always be capitalized if you include this word in title case.
+You might also find our explainer on is within capitalized in a title helpful.

 Avoiding Common Mistakes When Using Title Case